 Students in Nazareth's studio art degree program concentrate in the areas of painting, printmaking, photography, sculpture, ceramics, digital media, illustration, jewelry, and metals.
 You also study multiple mediums and techniques and the principles of aesthetics, art history, and art criticism.
 Guided by professors who are artist/mentors, you develop the knowledge, skills, and aesthetic vision to produce high quality work in the competitive field of studio art.

 A portfolio review is required for this major.
-View portfolio details.
+View portfolio details and register.

 Education: B.F.A., Philadelphia College of Art; M.F.A., Washington University, St. Louis

 Areas of Academic Interest: Printmaking; in lithographs, etchings and his own cardigraph technique he has primarily focused on the interplay between organization and chaos found in nature.